kenjindomini/pancake_project/README.md

     ```
     only the user's company comes through and if you remove the company only their email comes through, etc.
     * Currently bulkDocs is not updating the database even when a new value is coming through, correcting the code to update the database has been put on the backburner since all expected data is not even getting to the route.
+* Fixed a bug that was causing getSortedUsers to return more results than requested.
+* Fixed a bug when using a page number link next or previous would both start over from page 1 because the currentPage was being stored as a string.

 #### Frontend
 * Added buttons to test functionality of 4 routes get(users), get(usersAscendingSort), get(usersDescendingSort), get(offices)